awesome-schedule/plannable/docs/Backend Specification.md

         "name": "...";
         /** content of the profile */
         "profile": "...";
         /** whether to force create a new version for this file.
-If this field is false or is not present, then it is up to the server to decide whether to create a new version */
+If this field is false or is not present, then it is up to the server to decide whether to create a new version (depending on SAVE_INTERVAL) */
         "new": true
     }, ...];
 }